 Debut author Robin Roe runs a mentorship program for at-risk teens, so she is able to bring that real-world, raw honesty to her story about two teenage boys — and it shows.
 Adam Blake's senior year elective is to aid the psychology department in his high school, but he never expected he would be assigned to bring his foster brother Julian, whom he hasn't seen in five years, to his counseling sessions he had been skipping.
 The brotherly bond between Adam and Julian begins to grow, as Julian is now living with his uncle, but Adam suspects there may be trouble in his former foster brother's new home.
 This is one compassionate story that you won't soon forget.

-4. 'History Is All You Left Me' by Adam Silvera (Jan.
-17; Soho Teen)
+4 'History Is All You Left Me' by Adam Silvera (Jan.
+17; Soho Teen) Click here to buy.

-Marie Marquardt's Dream Things True opened many eyes to the tragedy of families split via deportation, and again she is tackling issues so prevalent to our current day society.
+Dream Things True opened many eyes to the tragedy of families split via deportation, and again she is tackling issues so prevalent to our current day society.
 In the Radius of Us, she centers again on immigration, but also on gang and street violence and mental health.
 After being mugged in a parking lot in her home of Atlanta, Gretchen suffers from debilitating panic attacks.
 So when she thinks she spots her attacker one day, it sends her spiraling, This teen is an El Salvadorian immigrant, Phoenix, who has just brought his younger brother over the border into Atlanta to flee gang violence in their home country.
 Phoenix and Gretchen are drawn to each other, and the story is told in alternating perspectives, allowing readers inside each of their personal struggles that echo larger cultural problems.
+7 'City of Saints & Thieves' by Natalie C. Anderson (Jan.
+24; G.P.
+Putnam's Sons Books for Young Readers) Click here to buy.

 Tina and her mother fled the Congo for Kenya as refugees, and her mother took up a job as a maid for the wealthy and powerful Roland Greyhill.
 Except her mother is found murdered soon after discovering that Greyhill's fortune is built on corruption.
 Now, Tina has joined the street gang the Goondas, hellbent on exacting revenge for her mother's murder.
 However, after a failed heist on the Greyhill house, Tina gets an unlikely ally: Mr. Greyhill's son, who is determined to clear his father's name.
 Natalie C. Anderson uses a mix of Swahili, Sheng, French, and English to create a linguistically beautiful murder mystery tale that will have you tearing through the pages, all along its twist and turns.

-Tiffany D. Jackson's Allegedly could not possibly be more relevant, delving into women's reproductive rights, the injustices of the court system, and systemic racial prejudices.
+Allegedly could not possibly be more relevant, delving into women's reproductive rights, the injustices of the court system, and systemic racial prejudices.
 When she was 9, Mary B. Addison was tried and convicted of murdering a baby that was in Mary's mother's care.
 Mary is black and the baby, white.
 Now, six years later, she's been dumped in a violent group home, where she meets Ted, and gets pregnant.
 Only, because of Mary's alleged crime, the system is trying to take her unborn child from her.
 The story is a searing indictment of the failures of our systems, without falling into a preachy, academic tone.
+10 'After the Fall' by Kate Hart (Jan.
+24; Farrar, Straus & Giroux) Click here to buy.

 Consent takes center stage in this novel focused around the aftermath of a sexual assault.
 (And we could always use more books that preach consent, consent, consent.)
 High school seniors Raychel and Matt have been BFFs since childhood, though Matt has always believed it would be more once he finally revealed his true feelings.
 However, Matt's sometimes judge-y attitudes toward Raychel's partying has her secretly falling into a relationship with Matt's more understanding brother Andrew.
 Things take a turn for the friends and the lovers, though, when they react to Raychel's story of being raped by a peer.
 Tackling everything from sexual assault, class, slut shaming, and more, debut author Kate Hart tells a supremely important story with skill and grace.